Call for Innovation & Education Projects

 The EIT RawMaterials Call for Innovation, Education, and RIS Projects offers funding to project consortiums from industry, research and education to upscale solutions linked to a sustainable raw materials value chain in Europe.
 There are also funding opportunities for modern education programmes to skill and train a new generation of talented and entrepreneurial minds, empowering them to be a driving force in Europe’s raw materials sector.

 The EIT RawMaterials Innovation Community is building a pan-European innovation ecosystem on raw materials that are essential for Europe’s open strategic autonomy.

-Mariya Gabriel, European Commissioner for Innovation, Research, Culture, Education and Youth
+Mariya Gabriel, Deputy Prime Minister of Bulgaria and Minister of Foreign Affairs (former European Commissioner for Innovation, Research, Culture, Education and Youth)

 EIT RawMaterials is the world’s largest raw materials consortium with over 300 partners and provides a collaborative environment for disruptive and breakthrough innovations by connecting business with academia, research, and investment.
 It also invests in future generations of innovators for the raw materials sector through initiatives ranging from education of school students to higher qualifications for industry professionals.